Mariana-MarquezA/Seattle-Weather/README.md

 ### Number of rainy days
 The number of rainy days was counted overall and by year.
 To see more detailed trends, bar plots of the mean of rainy days per month and city were created.

-### Number of heavy rain days
-As there is no unique definition of "heavy precipitation", it was decided to use outliers to count days of heavy rain days.
-Outliers are outside the normal so they do align with the definition of heavy rain given by [EPA](https://www.epa.gov/climate-indicators/climate-change-indicators-heavy-precipitation).